Professor Anne Bardoel

 Anne has a national and international reputation as a researcher in the work and family/life area.
 She has published many articles in high ranking academic journals such as Sociology, Human Resource Management, International Journal of Human Resource Management, Gender Work and Organization, and Demographic Research.
 Her current research projects include management of work-life issues, telework, caregiving, allied health employee management, and team issues in general practice medical clinics.
 She has substantial experience and expertise in the development and conduct of both qualitative and quantitative research methods.
 She is a recipient of a National Health & Medical Research Council (NHMRC) grant (2015-2020) investigating 'A partnership for evidence-based resource allocation and enhanced research translation in allied health'.

-Currently she is a member of the Australian Government’s Workplace Gender Equality Agency Advisory Group.
-Previously she has held positions as a member of the Victorian Government’s Working Families Council and President of the Work/Life Association (Australia).
+Previously she has held positions as a member of the Australian Government’s Workplace Gender Equality Agency Advisory Group, Victorian Government’s Working Families Council, and President of the Work/Life Association (Australia).
 In these roles, she actively promoted discussion among business leaders and policy makers about work-life issues.
 Her teaching experience is reflected in the range of units she has taught which include organisational behaviour, human resource management, business communication, and work, family and life.
 In 2011 she was awarded a Dean’s Commendation for Excellence in Teaching at Monash University.
 She has taught postgraduate classes at Northeastern University (Boston, USA), University of Nijmegen (Netherlands), and was a Visiting Professor at EDHEC Business School (Nice, France).

 PhD candidate and honours supervision